contextgeneric/cgp-patterns/content/associated-types.md

 Here, we define the `HasTimeType` trait with an associated type `Time`, which is constrained to types that implement `Eq` and `Ord` so that they can be compared.
 Similarly, the `HasAuthTokenType` trait defines an associated type `AuthToken`, without any additional constraints.

-Similar to regular trait methods, CGP allows us to auto-derive blanket implementations that delegate the associated types to providers using `HasComponents` and `DelegateComponent`.
+Similar to regular trait methods, CGP allows us to auto-derive blanket implementations that delegate the associated types to providers using `HasCgpProvider` and `DelegateComponent`.
 Therefore, we can use `#[cgp_component]` on traits containing associated types as well.

 With these type traits in place, we can now update our authentication components to leverage abstract types within the trait methods: